SumoLogic/sumologic-documentation/docs/dashboards-new/set-custom-time-ranges.md

 You can change the time range for a dashboard or panel by selecting a predefined interval from a drop-down list, choosing a recently used time range, or specifying custom dates and times.

 Dashboard panels are limited to a 32-day maximum time range.
-This limitation does not apply for queries using scheduled views.
+This limitation do not apply for queries using scheduled views.

 ### Set a predefined time range